seanmay/io-guard/README.md

                 : Promise.reject(res)));
 ```

+#### Type Guards
+This library&rsquo;s type safety is provided by [TypeScript&rsquo;s type guard mechanism](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types).
+Specifically, through the `<T>(x:any): x is T => {/*...*/}` format [demonstrated in the User-Defined section](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
+Note that the runtime component offers basically the same benefits in JavaScript as in TypeScript; the addition of the type guards is merely for the benefit of having the compiler ensure that you have checked your inputs.

+#### Nesting

 This should work trivially on nested structures.
 Should.
 Though it does no work, whatsoever, to protect against circular references.

 ```ts